Narcolepsy: Symptoms, Diagnosis, Treatment

 Narcolepsy, also known as hypnolepsy, is a chronic neurological disorder that involves poor control of sleep-wake cycles.
+People who have narcolepsy often fall into REM sleep quickly and wake up directly from it.
+As a result, they may have vivid dreams while falling asleep and waking up.
 People with narcolepsy experience periods of extreme daytime sleepiness and sudden, irresistible bouts of sleep that can strike at any time.
 These sleep attacks usually last a few seconds to several minutes.

 A narcoleptic will most probably experience disturbed nocturnal sleep, which is often confused with insomnia, and disorder of REM or rapid eye movement sleep.
 It is one of the dyssomnias.
 Dyssomnias are a broad classification of sleeping disorder that make it difficult to get to sleep, or to remain sleeping.

 The main characteristic of narcolepsy is excessive daytime sleepiness (EDS), even after adequate nighttime sleep.
 A person with narcolepsy is likely to become drowsy or fall asleep, typically at inappropriate times and places.
 Daytime naps may occur unexpected and may be physically irresistible.
 These naps can occur several times a day.
 They are typically refreshing, but only for a few hours.
 Drowsiness may persist for prolonged periods of time.
 In addition, nighttime sleep may be fragmented with frequent awakenings.
 Other "classic" symptoms of narcolepsy, which may not occur in all patients, are;

 Narcolepsy can occur in both men and women at any age, although its symptoms are usually first noticed in teenagers or young adults.